Molo-M/Simulated-Escrow-Service/README.md

 # Simulated Escrow Service

-## Overview

-The Simulated Escrow Service is a backend-focused fintech project that models the core mechanics of a real-world escrow system.
-It demonstrates how secure financial transactions can be orchestrated between buyers and sellers using modern backend architecture, strong authentication, strict state management, and an immutable ledger inspired by blockchain principles.
+A backend-focused fintech project modeling the core mechanics of a secure escrow system.
+This service demonstrates strict state management, role-based authorization, and an immutable ledger system inspired by blockchain principles.

-The project focuses on correctness, security, and auditability rather than UI polish.
-It is designed as a learning and portfolio project that mirrors how escrow, custody, and settlement systems are implemented in production fintech environments.

-The implementation covers project setup, authentication, escrow transaction logic, immutable ledger design, and role-based authorization.

----

 ## What Is an Escrow Service